On This Page

 Make Sure Your Home Is the Right Place for Therapy Before You Sign Up Online

-For streaming video therapy to work, you need a strong internet connection and a place where you feel safe and secure to focus exclusively on therapy for an hour.
 If you’re fighting with a partner who doesn’t respect your space, living with a parent you need to talk to your therapist about, or have children who constantly interrupt you, it’s going to be harder to feel like you can open up completely to an online therapist.

 That said, if you can arrange for childcare, have family members or housemates who respect your desire for privacy, or have a room where you can lock everyone and everything else out for an hour, it can work perfectly well to do online therapy in a shared home space.
 It might even feel like a triumph to work with a therapist in a space you can make completely yours for an hour.